 openstack_networking_router_v2

-These instructions are a copy of the official OpenStack Terraform provider documentation in the Terraform Registry.
+These instructions are an adapted copy of the official OpenStack Terraform provider documentation in the Terraform Registry.

 Manages a V2 router resource within OpenStack.